lsst-dm/dmtn-094/index.rst

 Once a user is logged in to the notebook aspect, with the token in the user's environment, a user in the notebook aspect can be viewed as a special case of `data access libraries
-<#data-access-libraries>`__, where we have some access to the user's local environment, so we may
+<#data-access-libraries>`__, where we have some access to the user's local environment, so we can
-be able to bootstrap an authentication mechanism on behalf of the user which ensures any necessary tokens are implicitly available in the user's environment.
-For software developed by the LSST that may utilize the LSP API aspect services, such as the Butler, we will ensure those applications can be automatically configured based on some form of information in the user's Notebook environment.
-Other third party software MAY be automatically configured, or they should be configurable in the same way as if a user was running on their local machine and not in an LSP instance.
+bootstrap an authentication mechanism on behalf of the user which ensures any necessary tokens are implicitly available in the user's environment.
+For software developed by LSST that utilizes the LSP API aspect services, such as the Butler, we will ensure those applications can be automatically configured based on some form of information in the user's Notebook environment.
+Other third party software may be automatically configured, otherwise they will be configurable in the same way as if a user was running on their local machine and not in an LSP instance.

 TOPCAT